 We are in zesty, toasty, habit-forming territory, in which you are likely to wonder why every cracker on the planet isn’t a ranch cracker.

-These easy seasoned crackers use a moderate amount of canola oil (you can swap extra-light extra-virgin olive oil if you prefer) and a blend of basic spices you likely already have in your cabinet.
+These easy seasoned crackers use a moderate amount of canola oil (or melted butter if you prefer) and a blend of basic spices you likely already have in your cabinet.

 If you’d like to make spicy ranch crackers, I’ve also included an optional pinch of cayenne.